tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 ![image alt text](imgs/delete_feature/delete.png)

 ### Delete Logical

-Now, TiBigData/Flink only supports delete from table with pk, or exception will be thrown.
+> TiBigData/Flink only supports delete from table with pk, or exception will be thrown.

-It will also check if the delete row exists in the table, if not, the row will be ignored.
+At first, check pk and get old value from snapshot.

+Then, ignore the rows which do not exist in the table.

+After that, generate record key/value with handle and generate index key/value with index.

-At last, TiBigData/Flink will mix the upsert and delete keyValue to do two phase commit in a transaction.
+At last, mix the upsert and delete keyValue to do two phase commit in a transaction.

 ![image alt text](imgs/delete_feature/delete_logical.png)

 ### Row Order

 It is important to keep order in streaming mode, or we may get the error results.
 - TiCDC will ingest the changelogs and sink to kafka.
 So, make sure kafka will partition the messages by key.
 - It's better to optimize deduplication and leave the latest operation for the same row.
 - When Flink executes sink distributedly, make sure the operations on the same row will be sent to the same task.

 ## Compatibility

 - Delete can't work with batch mode, because Flink doesn't support the DELETE statement now.
 - Delete only works in MINIBATCH transaction.
 If you work in GLOBAL transaction, delete row will be ignored.
 - Delete only works with upsert mode.
 If you are in append mode, delete row will be ignored.